Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Your salary: £50,000

-- Regular contribution (post-tax): You pay, then get tax relief later
+- Regular contribution (post-tax): You pay from net income, then claim tax relief later

-The Critical Difference: With a regular contribution, you pay tax on your full salary and claim relief.
-With salary sacrifice, you never pay tax on that portion in the first place.
+The Critical Difference: With a regular contribution, you pay tax on your full salary and claim income tax relief afterwards.
+With salary sacrifice, you never pay tax or National Insurance on that portion in the first place — saving you both.

 Who Benefits Most?